UoB-HPC/hpc-course-getting-started/5_Performance_Analysis_Tools.md

 Valgrind is already installed on BCp3 and you don't need to load any module; just run `valgrind`.
 Documentation is [available online](http://valgrind.org/docs/manual/manual.html) and there is also a [quick start guide](http://valgrind.org/docs/manual/QuickStart.html).
 See `man valgrind` for CLI usage information.

+On your own machine, you can install and use [KCachegrind](https://kcachegrind.github.io/html/Home.html) to graphically visualise Callgrind profiles.

 ### TAU